 - Continue until you feel a sense of calm

-If you need an activity to keep kids’ hands busy for a meditation, print out our flame cutting activity in the free Pentecost download.
+If you need an activity to keep the kids busy during your meditation, print out our flame cutting activity in the free Pentecost download.

 "And they were all filled with the Holy Spirit and began to speak with different tongues, as the Spirit was giving them the ability to speak out."
 Acts 2:4